EdenwareApps/jexidb/docs/API.md

 - `delete`: Emitted when records are deleted
 - `save`: Emitted when database is saved
 - `before-save`: Emitted before database is saved

+**Auto-Save Events:**
+- `buffer-flush`: Emitted when buffer is flushed (count parameter)
+- `buffer-full`: Emitted when buffer reaches threshold
+- `auto-save-timer`: Emitted when time-based auto-save triggers
+- `save-complete`: Emitted when save operation completes
+- `close-save-complete`: Emitted when database closes with final save
+- `close`: Emitted when database is closed
+- `performance-configured`: Emitted when performance settings are changed

 ### Query Operators